CSS3 radial gradients

 As a recap, the syntax of linear gradients is fairly simple:

-Inside the brackets you first include a setting for the gradient to go in (top left means "start at the top left of the element, and travel diagonally towards the bottom right"), then you include a series of colour stops for the gradient to flow smoothly in between (you can specify these in percentages or fixed measurement units).
+Inside the brackets you first include a setting for the gradient to go in (to bottom right means “start at the top left of the element, and travel diagonally towards the bottom right”), then you include a series of colour stops for the gradient to flow smoothly in between (you can specify these in percentages or fixed measurement units).
 The above line creates a gradient that looks like the following image:

-simple linear gradient example
+Simple linear gradient example

-Figure 1: A simple linear gradient example.
+Figure 1: A simple linear gradient example

 Radial gradients are a little bit more complicated, but still don't take much time to get used to.
 The syntax takes the following form:

-radial-gradient(50% 50%, 70% 70%, rgb(75, 75, 200), rgb(0, 0, 75))
+-o-radial-gradient(50% 50%, circle, rgb(75, 75, 200), rgb(0, 0, 75));

 Will create a gentle blue gradient radiating from the center of the element it is applied to, kind of like this:

-simple radial gradient example
+Simple radial gradient example

-Figure 2: A simple radial gradient example.
+Figure 2: A simple radial gradient example

-Now let's explore the three syntax areas — position, size and shape, and colour stops.
+Now let’s explore the three syntax areas — size and shape, position, and colour stops.

 position

-placing the gradient center at the top left hand corner of the element
+Placing the gradient center at the top left hand corner of the element

-• 20% 70% means "place the gradient centre 20% across the element and 70% of the way down".
+• circle at 20% 70% means “place the gradient centre 20% across the element and 70% of the way down”.

-placing the gradient center 20% across and 70% down the element
+Placing the gradient center 20% across and 70% down the element

-placing the gradient center 70 pixels across and 80 pixels down
+Placing the gradient center 70 pixels across and 80 pixels down

-• 0% means "place the gradient centre on the left hand edge of the element, centred vertically".
+• circle at 0% means “place the gradient centre on the left hand edge of the element, centred vertically”.
 If you only specify a single value, that value is taken as the horizontal value, and the vertical value is set to 50% (or center).

-placing the gradient center all the way left and 50% down, only using one value
+Placing the gradient center all the way left and 50% down, only using one value

 • If you set no value at all for the gradient position, it is assumed to be in the center of the element, ie center center or 50% 50%.

-specifying no values for position makes it default to the enter of the element
+Specifying no values for position makes it default to the enter of the element

 size and shape